 Hokkaido Museum of Literature, Literary museum in Nakajima Park, Sapporo, Japan.

 The museum displays works from authors like Takuboku Ishikawa and Takeo Arishima, who shaped how people understood this region through their writing.
-Visitors also encounter Ainu folklore collections and children's literature, which represent distinct voices in the local storytelling tradition.
+Visitors also encounter Ainu folklore and children's literature, which represent distinct voices in the local storytelling tradition.

 The community of curious travelers